turbot/steampipe-plugin-aws/docs/tables/aws_securityhub_finding.md

   company_name = 'Turbot';
 ```

-### List findings which are updated in last 30 days
+### List findings which were updated in last 30 days

 ```sql
 select